 Spokesperson, News & Public Relations Expert – Green Goddess Public Relations (Miami & NYC)

 Cindi Avila graduated from the University of Florida with a degree in Telecommunication News.
-Her works includes anchor, reporter and producer jobs at MSNBC, Fox News, WCBS, NY1, WTVJ, WPTV, WSVN and more.
+Her work includes anchor, reporter, and producer jobs at MSNBC, Fox News, WCBS, NY1, WTVJ, WPTV, WSVN, and more.

 Midway through her career, Cindi decided to get a culinary degree and combine her career in TV with a career in food.
 She has since won a reality show food competition on TLC, competed on the Food Network’s “Chopped,” been featured on Bravo, as well as appeared on and written for numerous other outlets talking food.
 She now appears on various TV stations talking about food and helps get other people on television with her own public relations firm, Green Goddess Public Relations.

-Cindi also still keeps her love for the news business alive by helping run legendary newsman’s Dan Rather’s enormously popular News and Guts website and Facebook feed.
+Cindi also recently helped run legendary newsman Dan Rather’s enormously popular News and Guts website and Facebook feed.

 Doug Bartel, TEL 1991

 Doug has a B.S. in Telecommunications from the University of Florida, with a Minor Concentration in Spanish.
 He has an M.B.A. from the University of Miami with an Advanced Concentration in Healthcare and Health Management.
-Doug is married with three children, and lives in Broward County.
+Doug is married with three children who all attended the UF.

 Donna Bell, TEL 1994